AEquitas - Champions for Justice

 FAQs

-AEquitas conducts both in-person and web-based trainings on a wide variety of topics related to the investigation and prosecution of gender-based violence.
+AEquitas conducts both in-person and web-based trainings on a wide variety of topics related to the investigation and prosecution of sexual violence, intimate partner violence, stalking, and human trafficking.
 We'll work with you to determine the best training options available to meet the needs of your audience.

 Web-based trainings are free.
 For in-person/on-site trainings, AEquitas does not charge for materials and staff instruction, but requires that travel-related expenses be covered.